Section 13 Amendment to the Local Area Plan – Dundrum House

 Urgent Appeal: Help Save Dundrum Manor House

 Ger Crosse.
-Paddy Kelly, Lucy Kelly, William Crowe, Raymond Heney, John Fennessy, John Winters, Liam Kelly, Mike Hennessy, Vinny Downey, Maura Tynan, Liam Coen, Allan Beechinor, Eamon Mahoney, Thomas Hennessy, Donal Hennessy, Pat Twomey, Steph Rawlings, Michelle O’Regan, PP & Nora O’Dwyer, Arnold O’Dwyer, Peter O’Dwyer, Vera Heffernan, Bart Murphy, Michael O’Dwyer, Adrian Crosse, John Hennessy, Sandra Connors, Tom & Minnie Comerford, Pauline Burke, Donal Morrissey, Seamus Hennessy, Kieran O’Dwyer, Dave O’Meara, Denis Kelly, Marie Corcoran, Oliver Browne, Mary Sarath, Alison De Vere Hunt, Fran O’Dwyer, Mary Twohig, Cora Crowe, Andrew Fryday, Mairead Fogarty, Peter O’Dwyer, Fiona Kennedy, Anette Hunt, Bernadette Kelly, Valentine O’Gorman, Michael Murphy, Pauline Burke, Claire O’Mahony, John Farrell, Sheamus Walsh, TJ Heffernan, Claire Ryan, Margaret O’Carroll, Seamus Quirke………..plus anonymous contributions (82 donations so far).
+Paddy Kelly, Lucy Kelly, William Crowe, Raymond Heney, John Fennessy, John Winters, Liam Kelly, Mike Hennessy, Vinny Downey, Maura Tynan, Liam Coen, Allan Beechinor, Eamon Mahoney, Thomas Hennessy, Donal Hennessy, Pat Twomey, Steph Rawlings, Michelle O’Regan, PP & Nora O’Dwyer, Arnold O’Dwyer, Peter O’Dwyer, Vera Heffernan, Bart Murphy, Michael O’Dwyer, Adrian Crosse, John Hennessy, Sandra Connors, Tom & Minnie Comerford, Pauline Burke, Donal Morrissey, Seamus Hennessy, Kieran O’Dwyer, Dave O’Meara, Denis Kelly, Marie Corcoran, Oliver Browne, Mary Sarath, Alison De Vere Hunt, Fran O’Dwyer, Mary Twohig, Cora Crowe, Andrew Fryday, Mairead Fogarty, Peter O’Dwyer, Fiona Kennedy, Anette Hunt, Bernadette Kelly, Valentine O’Gorman, Michael Murphy, Pauline Burke, Claire O’Mahony, John Farrell, Sheamus Walsh, TJ Heffernan, Claire Ryan, Margaret O’Carroll, Seamus Quirke, Padraig O'Donnell, Mike and Marie Cummins, Karen Cummins ………..plus anonymous contributions (84 donations so far).

 Supporters (so far - Thank You)